Netflix/mantis/docs/docs/develop/connectors/iceberg.md

 > you can subscribe to with a Sink for optional debugging or connecting to another Mantis Job.
 > Otherwise, a Sink not required because the Committer will write directly to Iceberg.

-A **Committer** commits `DataFile`s to Iceberg. `Records` are queryable from the Iceberg table only after a Committer commits `DataFile`s.
-A Committer commits on a configured interval (default: 5 min).

-A Committer aligns to Mantis's _at-most-once_ guarantee.
-This means if a commit fails, it _will not_ retry that commit.
-It will instead continue and try to commit for the next window of `Record`s at the next interval.
-This avoids backpressure issues originating from downstream and is therefore more suitable to operational use cases.

 !!! important
-    You should have only **one** Committer per Iceberg Table and try to avoid a high frequency commit intervals (default: `5 min`).
+    You should try to have only **one** Committer per Iceberg Table and try to avoid a high frequency commit intervals (default: `5 min`).
 This avoids commit pressure on Iceberg.

 ### Configuration Options